tf2pickup-pl/docs.tf2pickup.pl/docs/website-settings.md

 The ETF2L user validation lets website:

-- assign an ETF2L profile to the tf2pickup.org profile,
+- Assign an ETF2L profile to the tf2pickup.org profile.
-- block player registration if the player is blacklisted/banned from the ETF2L,
+- Block player registration if the player is blacklisted/banned from the ETF2L.
-- assign the nickname to a player (without it, the current nickname on steam is assigned to a tf2pickup.org profile).
+- Assign the nickname to a player (without it, the current nickname on steam is assigned to a tf2pickup.org profile).

 This switch lets you toggle the ETF2L profile validation check, according to your needs.